 Go for the Summit

-The three-hour excursion to White Pass Summit pulls out of the station at Skagway, passes by the grave of the city’s most notorious shyster, Soapy Smith, then begins to climb nearly 3,000 feet in 20 miles up steep grades and around tight, cliff-hanger curves.
+The 2.5 hour excursion to White Pass Summit pulls out of the station at Skagway, passes by the grave of the city’s most notorious shyster, Soapy Smith, then begins to climb nearly 3,000 feet in 20 miles up steep grades and around tight, cliff-hanger curves.

 You’ll find tremendous photo opportunities all along the route.
-For the best conditions, go with the 8:15 a.m. train, available daily, for the soft morning light, or the 4:30 p.m. train, which runs Tuesdays and Wednesdays, for the glow of the evening light.
+For the best conditions, book passage in the book in the morning, available daily, for the soft morning light, or an evening train, which runs Tuesdays and Wednesdays and Thursdays, for the glow of the evening light.
 There are also fewer passengers on these trains.

 You’ve gone this far, keep going with the Bennett Scenic Journey, a 67.5-mile ride through history to Carcross.
 You’ll be served a box lunch along the way to the turn-of-the-century Bennett Station House, reachable only by train or by making it over the Chilkoot Trail.
 From Carcross you can take a motorcoach to Whitehorse or return to Skagway the same day.
 Or, you can spend one or more nights, and return to Skagway by train.